BUILD THE DOWNTOWN CORRIDOR

 TOP CAPITAL ACCOMPLISHMENTS

-- Initiated the replacement of the playgrounds at Richard Rogers Park and the Oldsmar Sports Complex.
+- Replaced the fencing around the football and soccer fields at the Oldsmar Sports Complex.

 PARKS & GROUNDS